ropenscilabs/statistical-software/README.md

   - Extensions of extant packages such as **lintr**, **covr**, **goodpractice**
-  - Comparisons of package metrics to distributions for other packages (such as the CRAN archive directories)
+  - Comparisons of package metrics to distributions for other packages or systems (such as the CRAN archive directories)
   - Diagnostic and report aggregation, design, or automatic creation

 Tools developed under any of these categories may be used to aid the